CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.1 routers and switches.md

 ### 2 8 spanning tree attacks

 In spanning tree attacks, an attacker sends so-called Bridge Protocol Data Units (BPDUs) with the aim of making the switches look at their own (malicious) switch as a root bridge.
 This redirects network traffic through the attacker's switch so that it can log all information sent through it.
-As a result, he can initiate DDoS attacks and force the network to rebuild the spanning tree topology, causing the network to fail due to incorrect BPDUs.
+As a result, he can initiate DDoS attacks and force the network to rebuild the spanning tree topology through inappropriate BPDUs, causing the network to fail.

 ### 2 9 GARP attacks